manymoments/manymoments.github.io/_posts/2020-07-21-what-is-a-hash-function.md

 1. Give you a very simple mental model for how hash functions work
 2. Give you several applications of hash functions
-3. Leave you with an intuitive understanding of what a hash function _does_ and _what it is useful for_.

 The goal of this article is **NOT** to explain to you how a concrete hash function like SHA256 works.
 Teaching you the internals of SHA256 (or any other hash function) would be like teaching a new driver how the engine of a car works before teaching them how to drive it: most people would get bored fast and lose interest.